mhalbritter/graal-native-image-analysis/README.md

       ...
 116 additional packages                                 ...
 764 additional object types
 ```

-The images are of the same size, as the generated reflection code from Graal for 100
+The executables are of the same size, as the generated reflection code from Graal for 100
 methods (100 classes with 1 constructor and 1 method each) isn't that much compared the
 base infrastructure which is included in every executable.